-- Did you create a Substance on your flow volume?
+- Did you add a Substance to your flow volume?

 - Did you create a boundary condition on each flow volume face?

-- If you interrupted the simulation, did you reset the interrupt?
+- If you stopped (Home->Stop) the simulation, did you reset (Home->Reset) the simulation?

 90% of all simulation failures relate to mesh problems, even when Caedium reports a solver failure.
 So before you make any solver changes check your mesh as outlined below.

 Before creating a mesh try shading all model faces.
 Warning and errors will be reported in the File->Log, such as:

 - Visual representation (facetting) failed

 Such warnings are an indication that your geometry may be invalid.
 Try using the Other->Fix tool in the Geometry Tool Palette to fix your volume.